apify/apify-docs/sources/platform/integrations/langchain.md

 print(result["sources"])
 ```

 LangChain is a standard interface through which you can interact with a variety of large language models (LLMs).
-It provides modules that can e used to build language model applications, and it also provides chains and agents with memory capabilities.
+It provides modules you can use to build language model applications.
+It also provides chains and agents with memory capabilities.

 ## Resources